 applicable JUNO fees, each month.

-*Fees calculated by Morningstar in the Morningstar KiwiSaver Survey September Quarter 2020 (as at 30 September 2020): https://www.junokiwisaver.co.nz/morningstar-kiwisaver-results Morningstar uses median rather than mean for the average membership fees.
+*Fees calculated by Morningstar in the Morningstar KiwiSaver Survey March Quarter 2021 (as at 31 March 2021): https://www.junokiwisaver.co.nz/morningstar-kiwisaver-results Morningstar uses median rather than mean for the average membership fees.
+Morningstar does not rank all KiwiSaver providers.
+Our fees vary with balance size.

 **Our Conservative Fund is in the Morningstar NZ Multisector Moderate index in the Morningstar KiwiSaver Performance Survey